-Income tax is calculated at the Malaysia statutory tax rate of 25% (2013: 25%) of the estimated assessable loss for the financial year.
+Income tax is calculated at the Malaysia statutory tax rate of 25% (2014: 25%) of the estimated assessable profit for the financial year.
+The Malaysian statutory tax rate will be 24% of the assessable profit effective from year of assessment 2016.